Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

 ##### Existing Resources

-Currently running pods with unverified images continue to run, but if restarted, they`ll be blocked from coming up again.
+Currently running pods with unverified images continue to run, but if restarted, they will be blocked from coming up again.

 ##### New Resources

-New pods referencing unverified images will not come up, though their controlling resources (like Deployments, ReplicaSets, or Jobs) may still be created successfully.
+New pods referencing unverified images will not come up, but the pod controllers such as `Deployments`, `ReplicaSets`, or `Jobs` can still be successfully created.

 You might see events like the following when describing these resources: